rclone/rclone/docs/content/docs.md

 There is no need to set this in normal operation, and doing so will decrease the network transfer efficiency of rclone.

+### --no-update-modtime ###

+When using this flag, rclone won't update modification times of remote files if they are incorrect as it would normally.

+This can be used if the remote is being synced with another tool also (eg the Google Drive client).

 ### -q, --quiet ###

 Normally rclone outputs stats and a completion message.
 If you set